-7.1.
+8.1.
 General Test Approach

-The general test approach was to make calls through IPCS using various codec settings and exercising common PBX features.
+The general test approach was to make calls through IPCS using various codec settings and exercising common and advanced PBX features.
 Calls were made between the remote users and the main site, between the remote users and the PSTN, and between the remote users.

-7.2.
+Different types of remote endpoints were also tested.

+8.2.
 Test Results

-IPCS passed compliance testing.
+IPCS 310 passed compliance testing.
 The following features and functionality were verified.
 Any observations related to these tests are listed at the end of this section.

-- Successful registrations of local and remote endpoints. - Calls between a remote user without NAT and both SIP and non-SIP endpoint at the main site. - Calls between a remote user with NAT and both SIP and non-SIP endpoint at the main site. - Calls between a remote user with and without NAT and the PSTN. - Calls between a remote user without NAT and a remote user with NAT. - Calls between remote users behind the same NAT.

-- Calls between remote users behind different NATs. - G.711u and G.729A codec support - Proper recognition of DTMF transmissions by navigating voicemail menus. - Voicemail support - PBX features including Hold, Transfer, Call Waiting, and Conference. - Extended telephony features using Avaya Communication Manager Feature Name Extensions such as Call Forwarding, Call Park, Call Pickup, Automatic Redial and Send All Calls.
+- Successful registrations of local and remote endpoints. - Calls between a remote user without NAT and both SIP and non-SIP endpoint at the main site. - Calls between a remote user with NAT and both SIP and non-SIP endpoint at the main site. - Calls between a remote user with and without NAT and the PSTN. - Calls between a remote user without NAT and a remote user with NAT. - Calls between remote users behind the same NAT. - Calls between remote users behind different NATs. - G.711u and G.729A codec support - Proper recognition of DTMF transmissions by navigating voicemail menus. - Voicemail support - PBX features including Hold, Transfer, Call Waiting, and Conference. - Extended telephony features using Avaya Communication Manager Feature Name Extensions such as Call Forwarding, Call Park, Call Pickup, Automatic Redial and Send All Calls.
 For more information on FNEs, please refer to [4]. - Proper system recovery after an IPCS restart and loss of IP connection.